Best Keurig Coffee Maker: Top 6 Models for 2021

 That’s also why we’ll always recommend brewing methods that let you use grounds instead of stale coffee that’s been sitting in single-use plastic capsules for ages (which, in turn, will be sitting in landfills for ages).

-If the reason you’re looking at Keurig machines is that you value speed and practicality above anything else, you could look at these Keurig alternatives or check out our list of the best single serve coffee makers.
+If the reason you’re looking at Keurig machines is that you value speed and practicality above anything else, you could look at these Keurig alternatives.

 How to choose the Right Keurig Model For Your Needs